olivierilorenzo/pytorch-triplet/README.md

      └── utils.py
 ```

 You must put your dataset in the data folder split in train and test.
+Dataset images must have 224x224 resolution to correctly feed ResNet50 network.

-### Script params
+## Script params

+You can get similar information with --h or --help command from terminal:

 - **train_min**, first pid of the training interval, default value 0